ingmardrewing/script2layout/README.md

   * point of view
   * over the shoulder (+ flipping when used in series)
   * two shot
+* Render panel text from script file into the corresponding panel
 * Read, scale and paste dummy image content into layouts